Caltex vs. PNOC Shipping

 - Substantive:

-- Under Section 40 of the Corporation Code, while the transfer of substantially all assets is allowed, it should not prejudice creditors.
-The acquisition by the assignee of all or substantially all of the assets of the assignor necessarily includes the assumption of the assignor's liabilities unless the creditors who did not consent to the transfer choose to rescind the transfer on the ground of fraud.
+- Under Section 40 of the Corporation Code, while transfers of substantially all assets are permitted, they cannot prejudice creditors.
+The acquisition of substantially all assets necessarily includes the assumption of liabilities unless creditors rescind the transfer for fraud.

 Doctrines